KPRoche/kubestellar/docs/content/direct/hub-chart.md

   ...
 ```

-where `name` must specify a unique name of the control plane and the optional `type` can be either vlcuster (default) or host, see [here](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md) for more information.
+where `name` must specify a name unique among all the control planes in that KubeFlex deployment and the optional `type` can be either vlcuster (default) or host, see [here](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md) for more information.

 The fourth section of the `values.yaml` file allows one to create a list of Workload Description Spaces (WDSes).
 By default, this list is empty and no WDS will be created by the chart.
 A list of WDSes can be specified using the following format: